jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

-# Appendix: A quick rundown of my ebeam lithography journey
+# Appendix: a quick rundown of my ebeam lithography journey

 I will use this section to quickly go through the ebeam tool I have used in the past, and the things I like and hate the most about them.
 With SEMs of devices made with these tools! (so that you don't fall asleep) I will also look back at what different aspects of ebeam litho I focused on during different periods of time, as well as resists and chip/substrates I have used.
 These are the stuff I have the most experience on and could speak about.